chrismessina/alfred-github-toolkit/README.md

 # Alfred Toolkit for GitHub

-The GitHub Toolkit for Alfred makes it easy to quickly access GitHub's website features, including Pull Requests, Issues, Explore, your own content and more with the `github` keyword.
+The GitHub Toolkit for Alfred makes it easy to quickly access GitHub's web features, including Pull Requests, Issues, Explore, Trending and more with the `github` keyword.

+You can also quickly access your own GitHub content once you've set up your account (see below) with the `my` keyword.

 You can also create new repositories, gists, organizations, and projects with the `new` keyword.